In oil boom, petroleum engineers hottest commodity

 While engineering graduates are hot commodities, experienced professionals in their late 30s and 40s are the most coveted.

 "Although now we're seeing a sharp market increase in college graduates in the field being hired too, the mid-career professionals represent revenue.
-They can hit the ground running and they're not about to retire," said Bonnie Browning, a recruiter for Q4B, a managed recruiting firm whose clients include ConocoPhillips, Occidental Petroleum Corp and Schlumberger.
+They can hit the ground running and they're not about to retire," said Bonnie Browning, a recruiter for Q4B, a managed recruiting firm whose clients include ConocoPhillips, (COP.N) Occidental Petroleum Corp (OXY.N) and Schlumberger (SLB.N).

 Salaries can reach as high as $700,000 to $800,000 for senior engineers in managerial roles overseeing exploration, hikes of 20 to 30 percent, says Groeneveld.